javidalpe/laravel-localization-automation/README.md

 1. Foreach file in `/lang/{from}/` directory.
 2. Foreach lemma in file.
 3. Split pluralization lemmas.
-4. Replace each place-holder with temp string.
+4. Replace each Laravel place-holder with temp string.
 5. Translate the lemma using the provider.
 6. Undo replacement.
 7. Assembly all lemmas in new files at `/lang/{to}/` directory.